 There’s more.
 The pixel matrix and associated electronics produce fixed pattern noise.
 Heating of the sensor during extended operation also increases noise.
 Random noise is a function of arriving photons and is different for every frame.
 The optical properties and cleanliness of the sensor, filters and lens also produce artifacts.

 Combined, this all conspires to ruin the image to which you have dedicated copious amounts of time at the wrong end of the day, when perhaps, you should be sleeping.

 So what’s the solution?
 In principle, reducing the effects of the deleterious electronic and physical influences inherent in the optical system is quite simple, in practice however, it involves another layer of complexity; that is, DITHERING!.

-Dithering is an authentic solution because it addresses noise suppression and optical and sensor artifacts.
-Dithering does not replace proper image calibration techniques.
+Dithering is an authentic solution because it addresses noise suppression, optical and sensor artifacts - dithering does not replace proper image calibration techniques.
 It will however, greatly improve results and avoid problems that no amount of calibration or sensible image processing can resolve.

 So, what is dithering?

 Dithering is the practice of shifting the sensor (camera) between images, so that each new image is slightly offset from the previous image.
 The image is sampled by different pixels; that is, the image moves, ideally, by 10 - 15 pixels, from the position of the preceding exposure.
 With careful management the target image remains well within the sensor boundary.

 Dithering can be random using a hand controller and estimating the offset by timing the button push in DEC or RA.
 Better still, an automated system that dithers in a box shaped spiral, or maze pattern.
 The goal is to avoid a succession of images occupying the same or neighbouring pixels (which produces poor results) and to prevent the target object moving out of the FOV.